elialm/ecgc-util/README.md

     image or for flashing DRAM.
     The utility works in conjunction with the [ecgc SPI programmer](https://github.com/elialm/ecgc-spi-programmer) to communicate with the cartridge.
+    The utility was developed for the programmer's [v1.0.0a](https://github.com/elialm/ecgc-spi-programmer/releases/tag/v1.0.0a) release.

 ## Usage information